-• The signing in 2017 of a memorandum of understanding with the Guardia di Finanza (Financial Police) (thereafter renewed in 2021), whereby the Company provides the Guardia di Finanza access to its IT system for research, prevention, and combating illicit acts and economic and financial crimes, perpetrated among other things by exploiting technological and IT tools, in sectors of institutional interest.
+The signing in 2017 of a memorandum of understanding with the Guardia di Finanza (Financial Police) (thereafter renewed in 2021), whereby the Company provides the Guardia di Finanza access to its IT system for research, prevention, and combating illicit acts and economic and financial crimes, perpetrated among other things by exploiting technological and IT tools, in sectors of institutional interest.

-Within this framework, Poste Italiane offers this Authority In tale contesto, Poste Italiane consente alla predetta Autorità:
+Within this framework, Poste Italiane offers this Authority:

 - Web access to an "Identity Check" for reporting information and relevant news in order to prevent and repress fraud and any other unlawful acts of an economic or financial nature; - Access to its own contract monitoring IT platform; - The launch, again in 2017, of the new "Open and Transparent Contracts" portal makes public and accessible all the information on the management of contracts and subcontracts outsourced by the company, in the pursuit of ever-greater clarity towards citizens.
-By browsing the portal it is possible to find out the number and details of contracts signed by Poste Italiane with its suppliers: cost, duration, product area, awarding procedure, name, geographical location of the contractor and subcontractors5: - The establishment of a Group purchasing unit along with a supplier qualification committee to verify the possession of the requirements declared by the supplier during the qualification process, aimed at fostering maximum transparency in the selection of commercial partners; - The renewal, in July 2022, of the security agreement with the State Police, in order to guarantee the security of communications and postal services through the repression of offences involving products and production processes of the services offered by the Poste Italiane Group, surveillance activities in post offices during scheduled payment periods, the creation of task forces to help the study of new scenarios of computer fraud, in continuity with what the State Police constantly ensures in all strategic sectors of the country, to protect essential services and the fundamental rights of citizens; - the signing in November 2021 of the Protocol for occupational safety and legality with the Carabinieri, through which Poste Italiane which has obtained international UNI ISO 45001 certification for its Occupational Health and Safety Management System can also use the police force to help guarantee complete compliance with regulations on the hiring of labor, welfare and safety at work on open sites for construction works at the Poste Italiane offices.
-The agreement also extends to control activities on the logistics/postal supply chain to verify the regularity of business relations and compliance with industry regulations.
-Finally, the Protocol includes the implementation of shared high-level training projects for Poste Italiane's managerial staff.
+By browsing the portal it is possible to find out the number and details of contracts signed by Poste Italiane with its suppliers: cost, duration, product area, awarding procedure, name, geographical location of the contractor and subcontractors (8); - The establishment of a Group purchasing unit along with a supplier qualification committee to verify the possession of the requirements declared by the supplier during the qualification process, aimed at fostering maximum transparency in the selection of commercial partners;